Publish a hosted scene layer to your portal using one of the following methods:

 Publish from a scene layer package

 A scene layer package contains a scene layer and its data.
-You can create a scene layer package (.slpk) in ArcGIS Pro, Drone2Map for ArcGIS, or Esri CityEngine.
-ArcGIS Pro 2.3 and later releases allow you to package Revit data, upload the scene layer package to an ArcGIS Enterprise, and publish a building scene layer.
+You can create a scene layer package (.slpk) in ArcGIS Pro, ArcGIS Drone2Map, or ArcGIS CityEngine.
+ArcGIS Pro 2.3 and later releases allow you to package Revit data, upload the scene layer package to an ArcGIS Enterprise portal, and publish a building scene layer.

 To take advantage of these improvements, the Create 3D Object Scene Layer Package geoprocessing tool now creates I3S version 1.7 scene layer packages.
 You can update existing integrated mesh and 3D object scene layer packages (.slpk) to version 1.7 using the I3S converter, which is available in the I3S GitHub repository.
 The I3S converter also identifies the I3S version of your existing scene layer packages, allowing you to determine if you need to convert them.